 Shama told our Indian Team Leader that her family often did not have enough to eat and were on the edge of starvation.
 We would not wish that for anyone however, some very good things have resulted!
 She has learned a skill and is providing an additional source of income to her family, she has given her life to Jesus, and slowly but consistently her situation is improving and she knows God will have mercy and will continue change her condition.
 Recently, we hired her as part of our Elephant Project.

 All three women, Shama, Vijaya, and Payal, have completed their elephants and sent them onto us with help from our partners on the ground.
-As a thank you, we want to purchase a treadle sewing machine for each of them.
+As a thank you, we were able to purchase a treadle sewing machine for each of them.
 Treadle, or foot-powered, machines are essential as most rural Indian families do not have access to electricity.
-We have set up a special fund for Shama, Vijaya, and Payal.
-All it would take to completely fund the treadle sewing machines is $600 in total.
-If you are interested in helping these women, please go to the Donate page at globalhelpsnetwork.org and specify ‘elephant project’ in the comments when you donate.
+The proceeds from the elephants go directly to funding the start of tailoring schools in rural villages in India.
+If you are interested in helping others like these women, please go to the Donate page at globalhelpsnetwork.org and specify ‘elephant project’ in the comments when you donate.
 You can also go here: